C0nw0nk/Garrys-Mod-Zombie-Survival/README.md

 Prevented humans destroying guns or ammo on the floor.
 (Players would do this then join the zombie team)

-Prevented humans getting stuck in both lamps and turrets in the floating animation.
-(Turret or spot lamp inbetween walls or cades occasionaly humans would get stuck on the sloped parts of the prop, Stuck in the jump or floating/crouching animation unable to phase out.)

 Outputting to console who unails a dead persons cade.
 (Inside a piano cade on wave 6 and a Kliener picks up a hammer this is the worst thing in the world.)

 Fixed humans prop launching by nailing a prop down and launching with a prop they place or nail.(kills from one human killing another by launching a prop at them would be prop physics or func physbox.)